PRE / POST-OPERATIVE INSTRUCTIONS

 - Avoid bending over or lifting heavy things for one week.
 Besides aggravating swelling, this may raise your blood pressure and start haemorrhage.

-- Avoid smoking (nicotine and marijuana), for one month as it may prolong healing and increase risk of complications.
+- Avoid Smoking/Vaping (Nicotine, Marijuana and CBD oil), for one month as it may prolong healing and increase risk of complications.

 - Naturopathic or herbal medications not approved by Dr. Solomon.

 - Moderate physical exercise for up to 4 weeks post-operatively.

 - Strenuous physical exercise for up to 6 weeks post-operatively.

 - Direct sun exposure on incisions for up to 12 months.
 Use a minimum of SPF 45 daily.

 If you experience any of the following listed below, please contact Dr. Solomon directly by email at [email protected].

 - If you develop a large firm mass extending from the surgical area.

 - If you develop a rash, persistent fever, chills or sweating.

 - If you notice a foul odour or yellow drainage coming from the incision sites.